RR024/RR024/README.md

 Web developer, ML developer, app developer, designer
 ----------------------------------------------------

-An aspiring AI and Data Science Engineer passionate about developing intelligent systems, automation tools, and

-real-world technology solutions.
-Skilled in machine learning, web development, and IoT integration, with hands

-on experience gained through academic and hackathon projects.
-Eager to contribute technical expertise,

-creativity, and problem-solving abilities to innovative, high-impact applications, while continuously learning and

-bridging AI innovation with practical usability

 * 🌍  I'm based in Chennai, India
 * 🖥️  See my portfolio at [My Portfolio](http://rr024.github.io/Portfolio/)
 * ✉️  You can contact me at [rohitramjv05@gmail.com](mailto:rohitramjv05@gmail.com)